silikidi/Telegram-JSON-Response/README.md

-# Telegram-JSON-Response
+# Telegram JSON Response

-Example JSON Response from Telegram API
+Can be used for JSON structure mapping purposes for Telegram API developers.

+Based on Bot API 5.3.
+For details see the [documentation](https://core.telegram.org/bots/api).